Who doesn’t love a little adventure! Any travel that is physically challenging and may take you to places off the beaten path is adventurous.

 - Keep the kids engaged all the time with games and activities.
 Unhappy little campers will make everybody else unhappy.

-5 Tips for Creating the Perfect Campsite and Shelter
+5 Tips for Creating the Perfect Campsite

 - After the end of each trip, do a quick campground audit and make a list of the places that might be suitable for the next trip.